sadeq220/docs/reactiveprogramming/README.md

 ---
 #### reactive Imperative - reactive functional
 A **callback** is an approach to reactive programming done imperatively.
-A spreadsheet is a great example of reactive programming: cells dependent on other cells automatically “react” when those other cells change.
+`reacting to change`:  A spreadsheet is a great example of reactive programming: cells dependent on other cells automatically “react” when those other cells change.
 Reactive-functional programming is an abstraction,an abstraction on top of imperative systems—that allows us to program asynchronous and event-driven.
 Reactive-functional programming is solving is concurrency and parallelism.